Camino Portugués: de Redondela a Pontevedra

 And now, let me elaborate on that “it depends”.
 First of all, a couple of general things you should know about propinas in Spain:

-• They are not mandatory.
+• Tips are not mandatory.
 Bar/restaurant staff are paid a living wage; they don’t depend on tips to survive.
-A tip is usually a way to say that you were very pleased with the food and/or service.
+A tip is usually a way to show that you were very pleased with the food and/or service.

 • All tips go into a common pot.
 At the end of the week or month, this money is split between all staff.
 So your tip does not go straight to your server.